Georgia Firm Foundation

 Insurance company claims payments help ensure the economic security of individuals and businesses and help sustain a number of related industries.
 In 2013 these payments in Georgia as measured by direct property/casualty incurred losses, were $9.1 billion.
 Life insurance claims and benefits payouts in Georgia totaled $10.7 billion in 2013.
 On a direct basis before reinsurance.
 Includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
 Does not include accident and health.

-The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane or storm or wildfire.
+The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane, storm or wildfire.
 Four of the 10 most costly hurricanes to hit the United States caused insured property damage in Georgia: Hurricane Katrina in 2005; Hurricane Ivan in 2004, Hurricane Hugo in 1989, and Hurricane Frances in 2004.
 The insured value of properties in coastal areas of Georgia totaled $106.7 billion in 2012, according to an analysis by AIR Worldwide.
 The state is also prone to wildfires and tornadoes.
-In 2013 Georgia ranked third in the nation for the number of wildfires, with 2,942 fires that burned 6,736 acres.
+In 2014 Georgia ranked fourth in the nation for the number of wildfires, with 3,562 fires that burned 19,199 acres.
+That year Georgia ranked tenth for the number of tornadoes with 35.

 LEADING WRITERS OF LIFE INSURANCE AND ANNUITY CONSIDERATIONS IN GEORGIA BY DIRECT PREMIUMS WRITTEN, 2013 (1)